Marianne Cornetti

-Marianne Cornetti (born 1962) is an American operatic mezzo-soprano.
+Marianne Cornetti (born 1962) is an American opera singer, known for her rendition of mezzo-soprano roles in operas by Giuseppe Verdi, such as Azucena in Il trovatore, Amneris in Aida, and Eboli in Don Carlo.

 Early life

-Cornetti grew up in Cabot, Pennsylvania, a town north of Pittsburgh, to Irish mother and Italian father.
+Cornetti grew up in Cabot, Butler County, Pennsylvania, a town north of Pittsburgh, to Irish mother and Italian father.
 Four generations of women in her maternal family had high musical abilities though none of them were formally trained.
 Although raised Catholic and practicing, she sang in the choir of St. Mary of the Assumption Catholic Church in Herman alongside local churches of other denominations.

 Her talent was discovered in her sixth grade, when a chorus teacher invited her to sing a solo.
 She sang "I'd Like to Teach the World to Sing" and was then recommended to the high school choir director.
 Since eighth grade, she had four years of private voice lessons before attending college.
-After graduating from Knoch High School in 1981, she was enrolled into the Manhattan School of Music.
-Due to poor experience she transferred to College-Conservatory of Music in Cincinnati.
-A thyroid problem then developed in her sophomore year, forcing her to suspend her studies.
+After graduating from Knoch High School in 1981, she was enrolled into the Manhattan School of Music but she later transferred due to poor experience.
+She then attended College-Conservatory of Music in Cincinnati.
+In her sophomore year, a thyroid problem forced her to suspend her studies.
 After a year's treatment she lost self-confidence and gave up returning in her midway to school.

 Considering her strengths in music and human services, she switched major into speech pathology and attended Penn State University.
 Disliking the academic subjects, she transferred one year later to Duquesne University in Pittsburgh, which was reputed in her field of studies.
 An administrator there suggested that she could do double major and finish the music degree considering her credits, but she in fact had to choose one.
 After two months, having regained the passion in singing, she admitted her perplexity to her voice teacher Mija Novich, a dramatic soprano, who in turn told her, "If you don't sing, it will haunt you for the rest of your life."
 She had committed to music ever since.
+She is an alumnus of the Ezio Pinza Council for American Singers of Opera (EPCASO).